AdobeDocs/experience-manager-cloud-service.en/help/assets/use-assets-across-connected-assets-instances.md

 Yes, after configuring Connected Assets, you can perform the update, delete, rename, and move operations on the remote DAM assets or folders.
 For more information, see [Manage updates to assets in remote DAM](#handling-updates-to-remote-assets).

+### After configuring Connected Assets, can you add or modify assets on local AEM server and make them available on remote DAM deployment?

+No, the assets on local AEM server cannot be made available to the remote DAM deployment.

 ## Limitations and best practices {#tip-and-limitations}